jkibe/recipes/content/recipes/pumpkin-muffins/index.md

 Line 12-portion muffin tin with parchment liners, or grease the muffin tin.

 Distribute the batter evenly among the cups.
+Each muffin should use about 90-95 g of the muffin mix.
 Sprinkle the muffin batter with pepitas.

 Bake the muffins until they're lightly golden on the edges and a cake tester comes out clean, 20 to 25 minutes.